sftpplus/sftpplus-docs/src/doc_source/configuration-auth/ldap.rst

     administered for the LDAP authentication (BIND) request.

     With `bind_dn_type` set to `parent`
-    (or the 'Username generated from Bind DN` option in the Local Manager GUI), a distinguished name applied for the bind (authentication) operation is generated using the following method:
+    (or the 'Username generated from Bind DN` option in the Web Manager GUI), a distinguished name applied for the bind (authentication) operation is generated using the following method:
     ``cn=USERNAME,BIND_DN_VALUE``.